Sony Alpha 230

-A disadvantage to the Sony α230 is its proprietary hot shoe, or where an external flash unit attaches.
-The Sony α230, like all other Sony Alpha DSLRs, has the iISO flash shoe.

 The Sony α230 officially succeeded the Sony α 200, however the α230 seems to be targeted towards a more entry-level market as it is much lighter, several features have been removed and direct buttons to several options have been replaced with on-screen menus, unlike the α200 which uses CompactFlash memory cards, the α230 will take either a Memory Stick PRO Duo or an SD/SDHC card.

 The camera weighs approximately 452 g without the battery, memory card, lens and other accessories and has the approximate dimensions of 128 mm × 97 mm × 67.5 mm (W/H/D).

 The Sony α230 has a standard USB 2.0 port along with its mini HDMI port.
 The camera sends a review image to HDMI output immediately after taking a photo.
 There is no need to switch to playback mode to review.

 The flash on the α230 is a standard pop-up with a recycling time of approximately 4 seconds.
 The hot shoe is, like most other Sony Alpha camera, a proprietary iISO.

 The Sony α230 has a capability to work with infrared remote control and also wired remote.
 Remote control is sold separately, and is enabled through the Drive mode menu by selecting 'Remote Commander'.

 The Sony α230 has a capability to take power from AC Power Supply.
 Power supply is sold separately.